Infection After Surgery Medical Negligence Solicitors

 Compensation can be claimed where there has been inappropriate advice given concerning treatment options and the risks and benefits of the various options, where there have been excessive delays in providing you with treatment, or where there has been substandard care that amounts to actual Medical Negligence.

 Do contact our friendly team of specialist lawyers at Medical Solicitors.
 We conduct most of our Clinical and Medical Negligence claims under ‘No Win, No Fee’ agreements, also known as Conditional Fee Agreements.
-So, you do not have to worry about how you are going to afford to bring a compensation claim for failed sterilisation and vasectomy.
+So, our clients do not have to worry about how they can possibly afford to pay for the legal costs of claims for infection after surgery.
 You have nothing to lose in speaking to us.

 How is infection after surgery picked up?

 Most patients are warned of the risk of infection after surgery.
 It can just be a case of bad luck.
 Patients can carry common, infective organisms around on their own skin.

 However, infection can be picked up sometimes in the operating theatre.
 A lot of theatres now are “clean air” theatres.
 There are other precautions that should be taken surgically, such as leaving a high risk and “dirty” procedures until the end of the operating day.

 Infection can also be picked up in the post-operative period either whilst still in hospital or after being discharged once a patient gets back into their home and the community.
 Some infections are unavoidable, but others are avoidable and if you have questions about why you picked up an infection then it is very important to get specialist legal advice.

 Infections can have devastating consequences.

 Examples of successful compensation claims for infection after surgery cases